Chemical Property Prediction Under Experimental Biases: Methods

 \section{Methods}

-We start with reviewing the GNN architecture that is the fundamental building block of our model, and then describe two bias canceling schemes, inverse propensity scoring (IPS) and domain-invariant representation learning (DIRL); they are combined to tackle the problem of chemical graph property prediction under experimental biases.
+We begin by reviewing the GNN architecture that is the fundamental building block of our model, and then we describe two bias canceling schemes: IPS and CFR .
+They are combined to solve the problem of chemical graph property prediction under experimental biases.